 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Everyone knows that divorce is not easy.
 Courts may not really have the best interest of your children through your eyes.
 You need someone who will actually listen to your specific needs and concerns.
 You need a lawyer who will help you develop both short and long terms solutions to your problems.
-You should consider The Law Office of Gustavo E. Frances in Fort Lauderdale when dealing with this subject matter.
+You should consider The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale when dealing with this subject matter.
 He is accessible, knowledgeable, and affordable.
 He’s ready to fight for you and get you what you deserve.
-Simply fill out this contact form for a free initial consultation or call toll free at 954-533-2756.
+Simply fill out this contact form for a free initial consultation or call toll-free at 954-533-2756.
 For evening, holiday, and weekend calls, use 954-297-6546.